Air date: November 19, 2008

 - Informed Deformity: Pete of the Goth Kids is referred to as "The kid with pock marks on his face".

 - Karma Houdini: Henrietta doesn't get caught stealing her parents' car.
-The Goth Kids don't get arrested for kidnapping the Vampire Kids' leader and shipping him off to Scottsdale, Arizona.
+The Goth Kids don't get arrested for kidnapping the Vampire Kids' leader and shipping him off to Scottsdale, Arizona or for burning down the Hot Topic.

 - Kill It with Fire: The Goth Kids put an end to the fad by burning down Hot Topic.